 Lawns need more than regular watering; they need food as well.
 While synthetic fertilizers can fuel green growth, they simultaneously attract pests, which is worse in the long run.
 Instead, provide essential nutrients the natural way by laying down a layer of compost.
 This all-natural solution adds much needed organic matter back into the soil for healthier grass.

 10 Remedies to Rescue a Dying Lawn

 The road to a beautiful lawn doesn’t have to be paved with a schedule of chemical treatments.
 There are several homegrown tips and techniques you can use to help your grass to grow lush and green this summer.

 A simple soil test will help you determine the health of your soil.
 What you're looking for is a neutral pH of 7, but if the results come back acidic, you'll need to amend the soil for maximum nutrient availability.
 Here's where a natural cure like epsom salt (available on Amazon) comes in handy.
 Despite its name, it is not actually salt, but rather a sulfate and magnesium compound—and it’s also a natural deterrent for pests.
 Apply with a lawn spreader or dilute in water to apply in a garden sprayer for a healthier lawn.

 Related: How to Test Soil pH

 Serious weed infestations are a sign of poor soil, but even the healthiest lawns could benefit from some weed control.
-Hand pulling works for young seedlings, but once a tap root is well established, you need to bring out the big guns.
+Hand pulling with a hand weeder tool (like this one, available on Amazon) works for young seedlings, but once a tap root is well established, you need to bring out the big guns.
 For a non-chemical approach, pour boiling water onto weeds.
 That will immediately, and irreparably, damage the leaves and they will begin to die off.